qLSLab/GPRuler/README.md

 **Step 3. *metabolitesIdentification_FuzzyWuzzy_part2***: refinement of the outcomes of Step 2.
   * Inputs:
     * the 4 output files from the Step 2
-    * outputFileName: a string to name the output file name
+    * outputFileName: a string to name the output files
   * Outputs saved in the outputs directory:
     * outputFileName + \'\_mappingMetaCyc\_100.tsv\': the output of the FuzzyWuzzy package execution on MetaCyc database reporting for each metabolite name the list of retrieved matches with 100 score.
     * outputFileName + \'\_mappingMetaCyc_91_99.tsv\': the output of the FuzzyWuzzy package execution on MetaCyc database reporting for each metabolite name the list of retrieved matches with score between 91 and 99 needing of a manual curation.